HomeMy WebLinkAboutAgenda Bill 1.A-Minutes 04/05/2004

 noise wall along Lakeville.
 Highway, including landscaping proposed within the

-Lakeville Highway (Caltrans) right -of -way, and the two "Gateway elements
+Lakeville Highway (Caltrans) right-of-way, and the two "Gateway" elements

 along Lakeville Highway (within Parcels Q and D).
-These plans: shall be; subject to
+These plans; shall be subject to

 review and approval by SPARC.